nhays89/BurgerBaron/README.md

 "'Patty Count' 'Patty Type' Baron Burger with no 'omissions' but 'exceptions'" or "'Patty Count' 'Patty Type' Burger with 'additions' but no 'exceptions'".
 The 'omissions' and 'additions' may include ingredients or categories of ingredients:
-Categories ‐ Cheese, Sauce, Veggies
+Categories ‐ Cheese, Sauce, Veggies;
 Ingredients ‐ Cheddar, Mozzarella, Pepperjack, Lettuce, Tomato, Onions, Pickle, Mushrooms, Ketchup, Mustard, Mayonnaise, and Baron

 The program can take text orders in the format described and construct a custom burger with all ingredients in the list.